tomlanyon/flannel-install/README.md

 # flannel-install

-flannel-install is a simple Docker image which installs flannel and flannel-route-manager onto your host.
+flannel-install is a simple Docker image which installs [flannel](https://github.com/coreos/flannel) and [flannel-route-manager](https://github.com/kelseyhightower/flannel-route-manager) onto your Docker host.

 ## Use

-flannel-install's intended purpose is to install the flannel tools on a CoreOS host.
+flannel-install's intended purpose is to install the flannel tools on a [CoreOS](http://coreos.com) host.

 It expects you to provide a "/host" volume bind mounted from the host.